 Their task is to represent the company in it’s interaction with their social media user base, as well as coordinating and driving promotional campaigns.

-Mobile First Redesign – Smudge had a limited budget so we had to look at using templates and plugins rather than going the Bespoke website route.
+Mobile First Redesign – Smudge had a limited budget so I had to look at using templates and plugins rather than going the Bespoke website route.